paulfitz/catsql/README.md

 optional arguments:
+  -h, --help            show this help message and exit --column COLUMN       Column to include (defaults to all columns).
+Can be a
+                        comma separated list of multiple columns.
-  -h, --help            show this help message and exit --count               Show row counts instead of actual data.
+  --count               Show row counts instead of actual data.
   --csv                 Output strictly in CSV format.
   --edit                Edit original table in your favorite editor.
 Respects